phalcon-orphanage/docs/en/reference/views.rst

 .. code-block:: php

-    <?php

-    require "path/to/Mustache.php";
+    <?php require "path/to/Mustache.php";

-Then, in the controller it's necessary to replace or add the Mustache adapter to theview component.
+Then, in the controller it's necessary to replace or add the Mustache adapter to the view component.
 If all of your actions will use this engine register it in the initialize method of the controller.

 .. code-block:: php